Canada Border Services Agency: CBSA organizational structure

-John Ossowski has been the president of the CBSA since December 7, 2016.
-Prior to his current appointment, Ossowski was deputy commissioner of the CRA, starting in July 2015.
-He previously served in positions at Public Safety Canada, the Treasury Board of Canada Secretariat (TBS), Communications Security Establishment (CSE), and the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC).
+Erin O’Gorman was appointed President of the CBSA in July 2022.
+She served formerly as the Associate Secretary at the Treasury Board of Canada Secretariat from 2018 to 2022 and the Assistant Secretary, Government Position Sector at TBS from 2017 to 2018.

+She also served as Assistant Deputy Minister at Natural Resources Canada from 2015 to 2017 and Director General of aviation Security at Transport Canada from 2011 to 2015, plus positions with the Privy Council Office as Director of Operations from 2007 to 2010 and as Chief of Staff to the National Security Advisor from 2006 to 2007.

 Insignia

-In addition to using generic identifiers imposed by the Federal Identity Program (FIP), the CBSA is one of several federal departments (primarily those involved with law enforcement, security, or having a regulatory function) that has been granted heraldic symbols by the Canadian Heraldic Authority.
+In addition to using generic identifiers imposed by the Federal Identity Program (FIP), the CBSA is one of several federal departments (primarily those involved with law enforcement, security, or having a regulatory function) that have been granted heraldic symbols by the Canadian Heraldic Authority.

 The coat of arms was granted on June 15, 2010, and presented by Queen Elizabeth II on July 6, 2010.
-The ceremony was the Queen's last function on her 2010 Canadian Royal Tour.
+The ceremony was the Queen's last function in her 2010 Canadian Royal Tour.
 Also in attendance were Governor General Michaëlle Jean and Prime Minister Stephen Harper.
 Use of the coat of arms is reserved for special occasions, and it is normally associated with the office of the CBSA president.

 The heraldic badge was approved for use at the same time as the coat of arms.
 It portrays a gold tressure, which symbolizes the agency's security focus.
-The portcullis represents Her Majesty's agents responsible for border services.
+The portcullis represents His Majesty's agents responsible for border services.
 The Latin motto Protectio Servitium Integritas translates into English as "Protection, Service, Integrity".
 The badge figures prominently in the television series Border Security: Canada's Front Line.

 A flag was granted by the Canadian Heraldic Authority on December 20, 2012.
-It is meant to resemble the Canadian Blue Ensign, which was flown on government vessels (including those patrolling Canada's maritime borders) prior to 1965.
+It is meant to resemble the Canadian Blue Ensign, which was flown on government vessels (including those patrolling Canada's maritime borders) before 1965.